US 36 Wildlife Crossings

 Wildlife Crossings

 Boulder County is considering several different wildlife crossing structures including overpasses, underpasses, and wildlife fencing.
-The exact designs have not been finalized and below are examples of structures being considered.
+The exact designs have not been finalized and the images below are ideas being considered.

-• All highway segments ranked in the top 5% of the ESPWPS were further assessed in person.
+• All highway segments ranked in the top 5% of the Eastern Slope and Plains Wildlife Prioritization Study (ESPWPS) were further assessed in person.

 • Consultants examined the surrounding topography to identify suitable locations for wildlife crossings and assessed whether existing infrastructure could be modified to accommodate these crossings.